-Do you have a tooth which has already had root canal treatment and is still having issues?
-This tooth may be a candidate for a ‘root end procedure’ or ‘apical surgery’.
-St. Lawrence Dentistry has saved many teeth through this very useful technique.
+Do you have a tooth that has already had root canal treatment and is still having issues?
+This tooth may be a candidate for a ‘root end procedure’ or ‘apical surgery.’
+St. Lawrence Dentistry has saved many teeth through this beneficial technique.

-‘Root end procedure’ is actually an umbrella term for 3 separate procedures done in conjunction.
+‘Root end procedure’ is an umbrella term for three separate procedures done in conjunction.
 These are apical curettage, apicoectomy, and retrofill.
-These are is simple procedures to treat dental abscesses at the end of a root.
-They are done on teeth which exclusively have had root canal treatment or are going to have root canal treatment the same day as this procedure.

-When a tooth has a dental abscess this means that bacteria are present in the tooth as well as in the bone surrounding the tooth (peri-radicular abscess).
+These are simple procedures to treat dental abscesses at the end of a root.
+Dr. Hawryluk Jr. performs apical procedures (end of root) on teeth that exclusively have had root canal treatment or are going to have root canal treatment the same day as this procedure.
+A dental abscess means that bacteria are present in both a tooth as well as in the bone surrounding a tooth (peri-radicular abscess).
 In this environment, the immune system cannot dissipate the bacteria because there is no blood supply in the tooth (and hence no immune cells).
-In this scenario bacteria in the tooth replicate and spill in the surrounding bone.
+Bacteria in the tooth replicate and spill into the surrounding bone.
 A root canal procedure treats the bacteria inside the tooth and corks off the end of the root.
 This procedure alone is usually enough to allow the bacteria in the bone to dissipate.
-When the root canal procedure siphons off the root end the immune system usually has the power to control the bacteria in the bone and it begins to dissipate.
-However, in the minority of circumstances, this is not the case and this is when the root end procedures can be effective.
+When the root canal procedure siphons off the root end, the immune system usually has the power to control the bacteria in the bone, and it begins to dissipate.
+However, in a minority of circumstances, this is not the case, and this is when the root end procedures can be useful.

-If the bacteria persists at the end of the root despite root canal treatment being performed there are 2 options: redoing the root canal or doing a root end procedure.
-Root canals retreatment is an ideal choice if there was an obvious deficiency in the root canal done.
-This could include a missed canal or short root fill.
-If the initial root canal treatment is already done ideally then usually there is no point in redoing it and going direct to a root end procedure is the most reasonable.
+If bacteria persist at the end of the root despite root canal treatment, there are two options: redoing the root canal or doing a root end procedure.
+Root canals retreatment would be an ideal choice if there were a glaring deficiency in the root canal done.
+Missed channels or a short root fill are both indications to redo a root canal treatment.
+However, if the initial root canal treatment is already ideal, then usually there is no point in repeating it, and going direct to a root end procedure is the most reasonable.
 One main advantage of a root end procedure over redoing a root canal to address ongoing symptoms is the root end procedure directly removes any bacteria at the end of the root.